What should I bring?

 Be careful with the sun, especially once we get snow.
 We get full sun roughly 300 days a year.
 When the sun bounces off the snow it can cause sunburn and even burn your eyes.
 Where eye protection and sun block on exposed skin.

 Do not drink untreated water on your trip.
 Water must be treated with chemicals, pumped through a filter, or boiled before consumption.
 This includes water from high country springs.
 Giardia is a common in the area due to high country beavers.
 You most likely won’t know you have giardia until you return home from your trip and start crapping your pants.
 It takes a few days to catch up to you.
-It is an uncomfortable bug to catch that is total avoidable.
+It is an uncomfortable bug to catch that is totally avoidable.

 The most dangerous health concern you can deal with in the back-country is hypothermia.
 If you are fishing, crossing streams, or otherwise exposed to moisture you are at a greater risk.
 Avoid wearing cotton clothing at all costs.
 Cotton loses its insulating properties when wet and actually keeps cold water against your body, depriving you of body heat.
 If a person is showing signs of hypothermia, slowly help them warm up and get them to the closest hospital.